vijganji99/strada-DE-Infra/README.md

 ## Azure DevOps Pipeline trigger

+1. A new pipeline can be created using the tf_plan_apply.yml .
+Please opt for using existing option while creating new pipeline.
-1. When you try to run the pipeline as we have 3 distinct subsciprtions 'dev' , 'tst', 'prd' , the pipleine gives us options which environment to work with like shown in the below image.
+2. When you try to run the pipeline as we have 3 distinct subsciprtions 'dev' , 'tst', 'prd' , the pipleine gives us options which environment to work with like shown in the below image.

 <img width="945" height="639" alt="image" src="https://github.com/user-attachments/assets/2931e5ca-496c-45d9-832f-4c09fee7076c" />